 The Pitsch Sanitary Landfill is a municipal solid waste landfill located in Belding, in Ionia County, Michigan.
 The facility is subject to the New Source Performance Standards (NSPS) under 40 CFR Part 60, Subpart A for flares and Subpart WWW for Municipal Solid Waste Landfills.
-The facility is also subject to the National Emission Standard for Hazardous Air Pollutants (NESHAP) under 40 CFR Part 63, Subpart AAAA for Municipal Solid Waste Landfills.
+The facility is also subject to the National Emission Standard for Hazardous Air Pollutants (NESHAP) under 40 CFR Part 63, Subpart AAAA for Municipal Solid Waste Landfills and 40 CFR Part 61, Subpart M for Asbestos.

 The Pitsch Sanitary Landfill began operation in the 1970's and currently has a design capacity greater than 2.5 million cubic meters.
 The facility consists of eight solid waste disposal cells and one closed area.
 Cells 1 through 4 are capped and closed, Cells 5 & 6 are active, and Cells 7 & 8 are permitted but not constructed.
 There is also a closed Act 87 area that began operations in 1975 and ceased operations in 1992.
 The company completed installation of a landfill gas collection and control system (GCCS) to control non-methane organic compound emissions (NMOC) in August 2009 to comply with Subpart WWW.
-Renewable Operating Permit (ROP) No. MI-ROP-N5619-2009 was issued on October 2, 2009 and a ROP Renewal application was submitted on March 7, 2014.
+Renewable Operating Permit (ROP) No. MI-ROP-N5619-2014 was issued on November 21, 2014.
 It is noted that historically Pitsch accepts more construction and demolition materials than municipal solid waste which reduces the potential for gas generation.